-The Barton Springs Bathhouse Rehabilitation is a major task identified in the Barton Springs Master Plan (completed in 2009) and further outlined in the Zilker Bathhouse Zone Feasibility Study (completed in 2016).
+The Barton Springs Bathhouse Rehabilitation is a major task identified in the Barton Springs Master Plan (PDF, 24 MB) (completed in 2009) and further outlined in the Zilker Bathhouse Zone Feasibility Study (completed in 2016).
 Major elements of work will include access improvements, replacement of the plumbing systems, structural repairs and restoration of critical parts of the entry rotunda and the changing rooms.
 Improvements to the Aquatic facilities and the Sheffield Education Center are also a part of this project.
 District 8

 Background

 The Barton Springs Bathhouse was constructed in 1947 after the previous structure was destroyed by flood.
 Its original service design included a mechanized basket system that was removed circa 1968 after another flood damaged the system.
 About this time the primary entrance was moved from the rotunda to the southeast corner of the building where it remains today.
 Several other minor additions have been made to enhance accessibility and service to the pool.
 In 1998 the Beverly Sheffield Educational Center and the SPLASH! aquifer exhibits were added within the original basket area.
 The mission of Sheffield Education Center and Splash! into the Edwards Aquifer Exhibit is to foster stewardship of Barton Springs and the Edwards Aquifer through education.
 The Barton Springs area is covered under Federal, State, and City historic designations of which the Bathhouse is a primary architectural feature.
 After 75 years of service, many of the internal features of the facility have deteriorated and need major repairs.
+The Barton Springs Bathhouse Rehabilitation was a major task identified in the Barton Springs Master Plan (PDF, 24 MB) (completed in 2009).

 Project Description